Indiana vs. Ohio State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Ohio State Performance Insights

-- The Buckeyes' +191 scoring differential (outscoring opponents by 13.7 points per game) is a result of putting up 79.1 points per game (84th in college basketball) while giving up 65.4 per outing (57th in college basketball).
+- The Buckeyes have a +191 scoring differential, topping opponents by 13.7 points per game.
+They're putting up 79.1 points per game, 83rd in college basketball, and are allowing 65.4 per outing to rank 56th in college basketball.

 - Ohio State comes out on top in the rebound battle by an average of 5.9 boards.
-It collects 39.4 rebounds per game (68th in college basketball) compared to its opponents' 33.5.
+It grabs 39.4 rebounds per game (68th in college basketball) compared to its opponents' 33.5.

-- Ohio State wins the turnover battle by 1.1 per game, committing 10.8 (99th in college basketball) while its opponents average 11.9.
+- Ohio State has typically won the turnover battle this season, committing 10.8 per game (101st in college basketball) while forcing 11.9 (190th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.